Blog/Tutorial

 1.5 Connect to Your Server

-ssh root@YOUR_IP_ADDRESSFirst time?
+First time?
 Type yes when asked about authenticity.
 You'll see a welcome message — you're in!

 1.6 Initial Server Setup